 Employers and FCRA Compliance

 Pre-employment screening is a vital tool to selecting the right candidate for the job, saving time and money associated with turnover costs and avoiding negligent hiring claims for your company.
 Below are the basic requirements and procedures to follow to guarantee FCRA compliance.
-For a more detailed check list, download a free copy of Background Screening and Employer Compliance
+For a more detailed check list, download our Compliance Library for Employer Compliance for all of the documents, forms and sample templates needed to reduce risk and make the employee screening process simple.

 1. Disclosure to the Applicant or Employee